One of the easiest meals you will ever make, this Pantry White Chicken Chili uses mainly all pantry items to create a hearty and delicious dish.

 Then open, drain, and rinse the beans and the hominy.
 Add to the pot.

 Finally, add the green chiles (do not drain) and the chicken broth.
+For an even better flavor, use roasted green chiles such as Pueblo, Hatch, or Anaheim instead of the canned chiles.

 Add 1/4 teaspoon of ground cumin and season with salt and pepper.
 Stir everything together.